Profile: The Eversharp Skyline

 Fountain pen

 Because Eversharp plastics discolored so readily, it is difficult to find a true representative sample of their original appearance.
-For example, the blue shown in the following color table is very dark, but I have also seen several slightly different shades, and I have a Skyline in a color near to Royal Blue.
+For example, the blue shown in the following color table is very dark, but I have also seen several slightly different shades, including a Skyline in a color near to Royal Blue.
 Was there one blue, or were there two or more?
-The Modern Stripe (“moiré”) colors seem to have appeared very early in the Skyline’s career; they are celluloid, not polystyrene, and they have held their color much better than the polystyrenes.
+The Modern Stripe colors (called “moiré” by many modern collectors) appeared early in the Skyline’s career; they were celluloid, not polystyrene, and they have held their color much better than the polystyrenes.
 (Ironically, the Modern Stripe models, made of an older and less fashionable plastic, were considered economy models; the desirable Executive was never made in any of these colors.)
 The names of the solid colors are taken from 1945 advertisements.

 The right column in the table illustrates some (but not all) Skyline cap variations.
 These caps appeared only with solid-colored barrels; i.e., the Modern Stripe colors had matching caps.